R-410A: United States

 On December 27, 2020, the United States Congress passed the American Innovation and Manufacturing (AIM) Act, which directs US Environmental Protection Agency (EPA) to phase down production and consumption of hydrofluorocarbons (HFCs).
 The AIM act was passed in compliance with the Kigali Amendment because HFCs have high global warming potential.
 Rules developed under the AIM Act require HFC production and consumption to be reduced by 85% from 2022 to 2036.
 R-410A will be restricted by this Act because it contains the HFC R-125.
 Other refrigerants with lower global warming potential will replace R-410A in most applications, just as R-410A replaced the earlier ozone-depleting refrigerant, R-22.

 The phase-down mandated by the AIM Act will lead to R-410A's replacement by other refrigerants beginning in 2022.
 Alternative refrigerants are available, including hydrofluoroolefins, R-454B (a zeotropic blend of R-32 and R-1234yf), hydrocarbons (such as propane R-290 and isobutane R-600A), and even carbon dioxide (R-744, GWP = 1).
 The alternative refrigerants have much lower global warming potential than R-410A.
 Some alternatives have mild or moderate flammability, operate in higher pressure ranges, or require specialized compressor lubricants and seals.

 European Union

 In order to reduce greenhouse gas emissions, the European Union passed a law aiming at phasing out several high-GWP hydrofluorocarbon refrigerants, including R-32.
-Since R32 is a constituent to R410a, the phase-out affects R410a as well.
-Sale of R410a-based domestic refrigerators are banned from 1 January 2026, and air conditioners and heat pumps from 2027 to 2030, depending on capacity and equipment type.
+Since R-32 is a constituent to R-410A, the phase-out affects R410A as well.
+Sale of R-410A-based domestic refrigerators are banned from 1 January 2026, and air conditioners and heat pumps from 2027 to 2030, depending on capacity and equipment type.

 Physical properties

 R-410A is an A1 class non-flammable substance according to ISO 817 & ASHRAE 34.
-One of its components, R-32, is mildly flammable (AL2), and the other, R-125, is an A1 class substance that suppresses the flammability of R32.
+One of its components, R-32, is mildly flammable (A2L), and the other, R-125, is an A1 class substance that suppresses the flammability of R32.